Imax Credit Repair Firm San Jose logo

 • Lacks details about company credentials, licensing, certifications, or credentials of their team members

-• Does not explain limitations of credit repair (legitimate negative items cannot be removed)
+• Does not explain limitations of credit repair (reported negative items to review cannot be removed)

 • No transparency about what triggers legal action or dispute escalation processes